turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a visitor,
-when I visit the main applications page,
+when I visit the main applications tab,
-I will also see four icons that allow me to visit four distinct pages:
+I will also see four icons that allow me to visit four distinct tabs:

 - Main
 - Orders
 - Rooms
 - Customer

-Clicking on `Orders`, `Rooms`, or `Customer` will redirect the visitor to these pages.
+Clicking on `Orders`, `Rooms`, or `Customer` show a take the customer to a new tab.
-Clicking on the `Main` link from any of the pages will redirect to the main dashboard.
+Clicking on the `Main` link from any of the tabs will redirect to the main dashboard.
 ```

 ### Epic: Customer

 ```
 As a visitor,
-When I visit the main application page,
+When I visit the main application tab,
-clicking on the `Customer` icon will take me to the `Customer` page.
+clicking on the `Customer` icon will take me to the `Customer` tab.
 The UI will prompt to either search for a current customer or create a new customer.
 If I create a new customer,
 I will have to submit the customer's name and this customer will automatically be selected.
 I will know that a customer has been selected,
-because the customer name will be displayed across all pages.
+because the customer name will be displayed at the top of the page.
 ```

 ```
 As a visitor,
-When I visit the main application page,
+When I visit the main application tab,
-clicking on the `Customer` icon will take me to the `Customer` page.
+clicking on the `Customer` icon will take me to the `Customer` tab.
 The UI will prompt me to either search for a current customer or create a new customer.
 If I search for a current customer,
 finding that customer will give me the option to select that customer.
 If that customer does not exist,
 the UI will state that this customer does not exist.
 I will know that a customer has been selected,
-because the customer name will be displayed across all pages.
+because the customer name will be displayed at the top of the page.
 ```

 ### Epic: Orders

 ```
 As a visitor,
-When I visit the main application page,
+When I visit the main application tab,
-clicking on the `Orders` icon  will take me to the `Orders` page.
+clicking on the `Orders` icon  will take me to the `Orders` tab.
-The `Orders` page will default to display _all_ orders for room service for today's date.
+The `Orders` tab will default to display _all_ orders for room service for today's date.

 I will also see an input that will allow me to search for all orders for room service for a specified date.
 ```